-7.6 Automatic voltage regulator
+6.6 Automatic voltage regulator

-7.6.1 AVR regulation function
+6.6.1 AVR regulator

 An AVR is used to control the excitation of the genset.
 When the current to the exciter is increased, the magnetic field of the exciter also increases.
 During voltage regulation, this increases the voltage output from the genset.
 Similarly, by decreasing the current to the exciter, the voltage output from the genset is decreased.
-Reactive power is adjusted in the attempt to increase or decrease voltage.
+Reactive power is adjusted to increase or decrease voltage.

-The AVR must be prepared for external adjustment (digital inputs or analogue input), to let the genset controller bias the AVR internal set point.
+The AVR must allow external adjustment (digital inputs or analogue input), to let the genset controller bias the AVR internal set point.

-The sections below describe the input and output setup and common input parameters for the automatic voltage regulator (AVR).
+The sections below describe the common input parameters for the automatic voltage regulator (AVR).